-QuestBridge has successfully shaped the lives of the most promising, low-income students in the nation and has helped them unlock over $2 billion in scholarships.
+QuestBridge has successfully shaped the lives of the most promising, low-income students in the nation and has helped them unlock billions in scholarships.

 This vast amount of untapped talent equates to a staggering loss in human potential.
-As America strives to remain competitive in our global society, promising students from across the economic spectrum are vital to the wealth and future of our nation-at-large.
+Solving the world's problems calls for a diverse, educated society, thus promising students from across the economic spectrum are vital to the wealth and future of our nation-at-large.

 Using innovative data methods to target and reach thousands of high-achieving, low-income students, we provide programs that help students reach their fullest potential, which could include attending a top-tier college on a full scholarship.
 We also provide these students with ongoing resources and a supportive community of Scholars to help them thrive in college and beyond.

-Number of students and parents have attended QuestBridge conferences to kick start their college admissions process
+Students and parents that have attended QuestBridge conferences to kick start their college admissions process